ClaraSolomon/ClaraSolomon/README.md

 I'm Clara Solomon!

-* I'm a graduate of Texas A&M University - Central Texas with my Bachelors of Science in Computer Information Systems.
+* I'm a recent (December 2022) graduate from Texas A&M University - Central Texas with my Bachelors of Science in Computer Information Systems.

 <h2> 🌱 I Will Learn </h2>